tatut/koukku/README.md

 # Koukku

 Koukku is a minimal npm React wrapper for hook based use.
-It has no library dependencies apart from React.
+It has no runtime library dependencies apart from React.

 Contains a macro based hiccup style rendering.

 **WARNING** This is very young library, for a mature and battle tested React wrapper please use Reagent.

 Quick start: see examples/todomvc

+**Features**
+- Lightweight and simple React interface
+- Compile time compilation of hiccup-style markup
+- Compile time markdown support
+- Easy microframework for reducer based event
+- Interface with JS React components without overhead

+**Goals**
+- Keep runtime dependencies very small (only React)
+- Low footprint and overhead: HMTL generation compiles to `react/createElement` calls
+- Explore compile time features

 # API